analogdevicesinc/msdk/Examples/MAX32572/Hello_World/README.md

 A basic getting started program.

-This version of Hello_World prints an incrementing count to the console UART and toggles a GPIO (P2.17 - LED1) once every 500 ms.
+This version of Hello_World prints an incrementing count to the console UART and toggles a LED1 every 500 ms.

 ## Software